 Periventricular leukomalacia (PVL) is a neurological condition that primarily affects premature infants.
 It involves the death or damage of white matter in the brain surrounding the ventricles, which are fluid-filled spaces.

-PVL is often associated with insufficient oxygen and blood flow to the periventricular region, commonly occurring in preterm infants due to their underdeveloped and vulnerable brains.
-The damage to the white matter can lead to various neurological issues, including motor and cognitive impairments.
+PVL is often associated with insufficient oxygen and blood flow to the periventricular region.
+It commonly occurs in preterm infants due to their underdeveloped and vulnerable brains.
+Damage to the white matter can lead to various neurological issues, including motor and cognitive impairments.

 The severity of periventricular leukomalacia can vary, and early detection through imaging studies such as cranial ultrasound or MRI is crucial for timely intervention and appropriate medical management.
 While PVL is more prevalent in premature infants, it can also occur in full-term infants in certain cases.